Wildlife and Conflict: The Cost of Biodiversity Protection Policies

 Wildlife Poaching and the Labour Market (with Etienne Le Rossignol)

-Using data on elephant poaching and the harvesting of protected tree species across Africa and Asia, we document substitution between employment in local agriculture—the labour-intensive sector—and wildlife poaching.
-Positive economic shocks to agriculture reduce poaching of both elephants and trees, while sector-biased, trade-liberalising reforms that lower agricultural employment increase elephant poaching, consistent with predictions from a standard $2 \times 2$ trade model.
-Finally, leveraging household survey data on bushmeat consumption, we propose a complementary method to expand the spatial coverage of poaching data, providing policymakers with a more robust framework for monitoring and responding to poaching crises.
+Using data on elephant poaching and the harvesting of endangered precious tree species across Africa and Asia, we document substitution between employment in local agriculture---the labour-intensive sector---and wildlife poaching.
+Positive economic shocks to agriculture reduce poaching of both elephants and endangered trees.
+A national-level crop minimum price or crop disaster insurance policies reduce elephant poaching.
+A sector-biased, trade-liberalising reforms that lower agricultural employment increase elephant poaching.
+This is consistent with predictions from a standard 2 by 2 trade model, which we use as a conceptual framework.
+Finally, using household survey data on bushmeat consumption, we show that consumption patterns are highly correlated with poaching intensity and can serve as a proxy in regions where formal monitoring is limited.
+This approach expands the spatial coverage of poaching data and offers policymakers a practical tool for improving the monitoring and management of poaching crises.

 Carbon Colonialism (with Etienne Le Rossignol and Orlando Roman)